ericosur/ericosur-snippet/prime/README.md

 searches, and prime-table storage.

 Most scripts are Python 3.
-Several use the local `store` package to load prime tables from text, pickle, or compressed pickle files.
+Several use the local `store` package to load prime tables from text or pickle files.

 ## Requirements